mamoo81/pay/README.md

-Flowee Pay is a payment solution, also often called wallet, that allows users to pay and receive Bitcoin Cash in a simple application with little to no external parties we need to depend on.
+Flowee Pay is a payment solution, also often called wallet, that allows users to pay and receive Bitcoin Cash in a simple application with little to no external parties or (indexing) servers it needs to depend on.
 The only really required dependent is the peer to peer network, and thus the Internet.